MichaelCade/90DaysOfDevOps/Days/day32.md

 - Virtual Machine OS disks are typically stored on persistent storage.
 - Some stateless workloads do not require persistent storage and reduced latency is a larger benefit.
-- There are VMs that support ephemeral OS managed disks that are created on the node-local storage.
+- There are VMs that support ephemeral OS-managed disks that are created on the node-local storage.
   - These can also be used with VM Scale Sets.

 Managed Disks are durable block storage that can be used with Azure Virtual Machines.
-You can have Ultra Disk Storage, Premium SSD, Standard SSD, Standard HDD.
+You can have Ultra Disk Storage, Premium SSD, Standard SSD, or Standard HDD.
 They also carry some characteristics.

 - Snapshot and Image support
 - Simple movement between SKUs